3vilM33pl3/hexweb/content/posts/simplepawn.md

 { ... }
 ```

-### Composition of Components to the Custom Pawn
+### Composition of Components in the Custom Pawn
-Following the [Composite Design Pattern](https://en.wikipedia.org/wiki/Composite_pattern) we will add a
- static mesh component (`UStaticMeshComponent`), a camera on a springarm and the custom movement component.
+_This code is part of the pawn's class declaration_
 ```c++
 UPROPERTY(Category=Mesh, VisibleDefaultsOnly, BlueprintReadOnly)
 class UStaticMeshComponent *MeepleComponent;